Equality, diversity and inclusion (EDI) project fund

 -

-- Small project applications can be submitted at any time, and decisions will normally be communicated in four to six weeks.
+- Small project applications can be submitted at any time, and decisions will normally be communicated in four to six weeks

 - In some cases where information may not be clear from the initial application, the panel may ask follow-up questions to determine the suitability of the project.
-This may add additional time to the decision-making process.
+This may add additional time to the decision-making process

-- Retrospective applications for events or activities that have already taken place will not be accepted.
+- Retrospective applications for events or activities that have already taken place will not be accepted

 Please ensure your application is written for a non-specialised audience, and you complete all sections of the application fully.

 There are a number of rooms across the University which are free to use for staff and students.
-If there is a financial request to cover the cost of a specific venue, applicants must be clear on why this specific space is required or why an additional cost has been incurred (for example, out of hours janitorial costs).
+If there is a financial request to cover the cost of a venue, applicants must be clear on why this specific space is required or why an additional cost has been incurred (for example, out of hours janitorial costs).

 -